braiddynamics/qbd-portal/docs/01-foundations/05-thermodynamics.md

 :::note[**Section 5.1 Overview**]

 Before we derive the dynamics of time evolution, we must quantify the configurational capacity of the vacuum.
 If the system lacks a well-defined measure of its own state space, the probabilistic weights assigned to edge creation and deletion lack a thermodynamic anchor.
-We assume the causal graph functions as a statistical reservoir, but this assumption requires rigorous justification in a discrete, pre-geometric context where standard volume definitions do not apply.
+We assume the causal graph functions as a statistical reservoir, but this assumption requires justification in a discrete, pre-geometric context where standard volume definitions do not apply.
 We cannot simply invoke a phase space volume as we would for a classical gas; instead, we must count the number of allowable graph configurations that satisfy our axioms.
 We establish the scaling behavior of the system's entropy by first defining the conditions under which distinct graph regions decouple statistically.

 We then examine how the axiomatic constraints enforce this decoupling.
 We demonstrate that the bounded degree and strict acyclicity of the causal graph impose a locality on information.
 This locality ensures that the choices made in one region of the graph do not infinitely constrain the choices in a distant region.
 By partitioning the graph into weakly coupled sub-volumes, we show that the entropy is an extensive quantity.
 It scales linearly with the number of vertices, $N$.
 This derivation of the global entropy scaling law is not merely a technical prerequisite; it is the physical foundation that allows us to treat the universe as a thermodynamic system with a well-defined temperature and pressure, even in the absence of a background spacetime metric.